lm3nitro/Projects/NSM/Security Onion/Security Onion.md

 ### Scope:

 I will be installing the Security Onion ISO in VMWare workstation.
-This will be connected to the SPAN port of the switch that is mirroring all the traffic comining and going to and from the network.
-I purposefully have a Metasploitabel VM in my network.
+This will be connected to the SPAN port of the switch that is mirroring all the traffic coming and going to and from the network.
+I purposefully have a Metasploitable VM in my network.
 I will perform a scan against the targeted Metaspolitable VM and will be analyzing the scan in Security Onion.
 Below is a view at the architecture:

 ![Pasted image 20240513165051](https://github.com/lm3nitro/Projects/assets/55665256/965552da-376a-447c-ac66-59a9b4a57e03)